Thursday, July 17, 2025

 Ontario, Canada

-Give yourself a long weekend of writing time a weekend of instruction, inspiration and creativity.
+Stretch out your summer and give yourself the time to write four days of instruction, a weekend of instruction, inspiration and creativity.
 Award yourself with time away from distractions, with no dishes to do and wonderful food at every meal, as you sit with your feet up and write in the most beautiful wilderness setting in Ontario.
 This is where the Group of Seven got its inspiration (Tom Thompson is buried just a couple of lakes over); it’s a wonderful place for you to find your inspiration, too.

 The retreat will feature both instruction and guided writing exercises, plus one-on-one critiquing and coaching from Brian.
 You’ll also have lots of time to relax, rejuvenate, and reconnect with your creativity.